Aizaz0300/Aizaz0300/README.md

 - **Python** | **FastAPI**
   Fast and high-performance APIs using Python and FastAPI for quick development and deployment.
 - **Node.js** | **Express.js**
-  Building server-side applications and RESTful APIs with JavaScript and Node.js.
+  Building server-side applications and RESTful APIs with TypeScript / JavaScript and Node.js.

 ### DevOps & Cloud
 - **GitHub Actions & Workflows**